benz66/DevOpsTools/README.md

 # DevOpsTools

-My collection of DevOps Tools for working with Azure
+My collection of DevOps Tools for working in the cloud.